tjira/acorn/README.md

 ## Examples

-All the examples are implemented as `example/makefile` targets.
-If you are in example directory, you can run the HF example on a water molecule simply run the `make hf` command.
-The calculation should finish without errors.
+All the examples are located in `example/input` folder.
+To run an example Hartree-Fock calculation, execute the `acorn -i example/input.hf.json` command from the project root.
 Feel free to explore all the examples.

 ## Credits